wavefrontHQ/docs/pages/doc/ui_v2_faq.md

 permalink: ui_v2_faq.html
 summary: Main improvements in the v2 UI and some FAQs.
 ---
 If you're migrating from v1 dashboards and charts to v2, you'll find most of the changes intuitive.
-This page lists some questions we've heard from users who're migrating and give answers.
+This page highlights new features and has some FAQs.

 {% include shared/badge.html content="Every Wavefront user can view dashboards and make temporary changes.
 You must have Dashboard permission to save dashboards and charts." %}